Lei cha: Ingredients and preparation

-The ingredients are ground in a food processor, or with a mortar and pestle, or in a large earthenware basin with a wooden stick.
-The mix should be reduced to a powder that resembles fine cornmeal.

-The powder is then placed into a serving bowl and hot water is stirred into it to produce a thin soup-like beverage.
+The ingredients are ground to a powder the consistency of fine cornmeal in a food processor, with a mortar and pestle, or in a large earthenware basin with a wooden stick.
+The powder is placed into a serving bowl and hot water is stirred into it to produce a thin soup-like beverage.

 Consumption

-The tea is drunk for breakfast or on cold winters as a tasty and healthy restorative.

-Lei cha may also be taken as a dietary brew.
-In that case, it is served with rice and other vegetarian side dishes such as greens, tofu, and pickled radish.
-A variety of lei cha popular as khai lang lei cha is sold as street food in Malaysia.

-Traditionally, lei cha is a savory brew; however, in contemporary interpretations it is often consumed as a sweet drink.
+Lei cha is a key component of thunder tea rice.
+The soup is served with a bowl of rice topped with mixed vegetables such as kailan, long beans, cabbage and turnips, as well as other ingredients such as peanuts, ikan bilis and tofu.
+Diners can choose to eat the rice and drink the soup separately or to pour the soup over the rice.